Program of the Nano Challenges

-- Do not let participants work longer than 40 minutes at a time.
+- Do not allow participants to work for more than 40 minutes at a time.
 Insert breaks every now and then to keep everyone fresh and motivated in the process.

-- Keep a separate record of what is said for each participant.
-In this way, it can be traced retrospectively in the analysis whether certain views are similar between individuals.
+- Keep a separate record of what is being said for each participant.
+In this way, it can be determined afterwards in the analysis whether certain views between individuals are in agreement.

-- If possible, try writing down the interesting statements verbatim (literally word for word).
-This also ensures that the intentions and connotations of the spokespersons are preserved as much as possible in later stages of the analysis.
+- If possible, try to write down the interesting statements verbatim (literally word for word).
+This also guarantees that the intentions and connotations of the spokespersons are preserved as much as possible in later stages of the analysis.

-It is difficult to come up with a complete solution to the challenge from scratch.
-That is why we are going to build the process.
-Choose a central theme from the scenarios of phase 2 and create a word web or word cloud.
+It is difficult to come up with a complete solution for the challenge out of nowhere.
+That’s why we’re going to build the process.
+Choose a central theme from the phase 2 scenarios and create a word web or word cloud.
 Above all, build on the input of others.
-This principle is known in psychology as 'response chaining' (Adams, 1984).
+This principle is known in psychology as ‘response chaining’ (Adams, 1984).
 The usefulness of this becomes clearer with a practical example.

-Imagine you are in class and the teacher is asking a tough question.
-Initially, the students are reluctant to answer.
-After while a student raises his hand.
-His answer is incorrect, but comes a little close.
-This answer gives another student an idea and then she makes an attempt.
-Again the teacher says that the answer is not entirely correct, but is very close to the correct answer.
-After thinking for a while you will know; the answers of your fellow students helped you find the right answer.
-More complex concepts appear to be created by building on each other.
+Imagine that you are in class and the teacher asks a difficult question.
+At first, the students are hesitant to answer.
+After a while, a student raises his hand.
+His answer is incorrect, but somewhat close.
+This answer gives another student an idea and she then tries.
+Again the teacher says that the answer is not quite correct, but is already very close to the correct answer.
+After a moment of thinking you will know; the answers of your fellow students have helped you to find the right answer.
+It seems that more complex concepts are created by building on each other.
 You learn from each other!

-Such association assignments stimulate creative thought processes by activating semantic memory (Sanders & Stappers, 2012).
+Such association assignments stimulate creative thought processes by activating the semantic memory (Sanders & Stappers, 2012).

-Briefly discuss the outcomes of the word web.
-Why did you write down a particular word and what exactly do you mean by it?
-Everyone should provide a brief explanation.
-With understanding for each other's associations, a translation can be made into concepts.
+Briefly discuss the results of the word web.
+Why did you write down a certain word and what exactly do you mean by it?
+Everyone should give a short explanation.
+With understanding for each other’s associations, a translation can be made into concepts.
 Generate as many ideas as possible without rejecting them.
-Afterwards, make a selection of the most promising concepts; a top 3 is sufficient in principle.
-It can help to organize the ideas in a COCD box as shown in figure 5.
-Besides textual and verbal descriptions, it can help here to use visual means.
-Think of mind maps and collages, or any other method that seems appropriate to you.
+Afterwards, make a selection of the most promising concepts; a top 3 is in principle sufficient.
+It may help to organize the ideas in a COCD box as shown in Figure 5.
+In addition to textual and verbal descriptions, it can help to use visual means here.
+Think of mind maps and collages, or any other method that seems suitable to you.
 With images and creative layouts it becomes easier to make the concepts tangible and to communicate about them.

-- Which components are needed to build your solution?
+- What components are needed to build your solution?

 - Are the technologies you want to use well developed enough to be implemented in your concept in the short term?

-Can your concept be integrated with technologies that humans already possess?
+- Can your concept be integrated with technologies that people already possess?

 - If so, how much added value does this have?